February 26, 2008

 Architecture is traditionally concerned with external phenomena such as environmental issues, social conditions, and cultural values.
 Dislike an art piece that can be displayed in a museum against white walls and neutral lighting, inherently, architecture is not to be perceived independently from its context.
 Geometry of a building can be communicated through sets of drawing and photographs, but not the physical experience.

+Architectural experience should transcend the simple acts of perceiving the geometry.
 At the same time, designing of the experiences should not limit its procedures in a way that unseen forces are sculpting the building envelops.

-individual’s discovery at the site should become the integral part of the architectural experience.
+Rather, individual’s discovery at the site should become the integral part of the architectural experience.

 Coop Himmelblau/ rooftop extension in Vienna